saragarcia-stratio/egeo/README.md

 ### How to Test

-There is a command to start the karma server and launch the whole tests written for the librery.
+There is a command to start the karma server and launch the whole tests written for the library.

 ```
 yarn test